-Also refer note 16.
+\Also refer note 19.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 31 March 2023 (Unaudited) (continued)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS For the period ended 31 March 2024 (Unaudited) (continued)

 2.1 BASIS OF PREPARATION (continued)

 Basis of consolidation (continued)

 Joint ventures

 Joint ventures are those entities over whose activities the Group has joint control, established by contractual agreement and requiring unanimous consent for strategic financial and operating decisions whereby the Group has rights to the net assets of the arrangement, rather than rights to its assets and obligations for its liabilities even if the shareholding is 50% or more.